The Benefits of Cardio, Yoga, and Resistance Training

 Saturday: Resistance training

-Sunday: Rest or light activity (e.g., walking or gentle yoga)
+Sunday: Rest or light activity such as walking

 Conclusion